 Weekdays: Thursday: 8am

-Kabbalat Shabbat and Yom Tov eve: 5.30 pm (from September - March), 6.30 pm (from April to September).
+Kabbalat Shabbat and Yom Tov eve: 5.30 pm (approx. from September - March), 6.30 pm (approx from April to September).
 For exact dates when times switch between 5.30 and 6.30, please consult the events calendar.

-Shacharit Shabbat and Yom Tov: 9.15 am (kiddush is served after services in the adjacent social hall).
+Shabbat morning and Yom Tov morning: 9.15 am (kiddush is served after services in the adjacent social hall).

 Read more here.